-The global importance of climate change impacts drives a need to understand patterns of plant community compositional change, as it pertains to understanding ecologically appropriate reference states.
+The importance of climate change effects on ecosystems drives a need to understand patterns of plant community compositional change.
+Characterization of plant community changes on decadal timescales contributes to observation of meaningful long-term patterns of compositional stability, and is instructive to form inferences about drivers of community stability or change over time.

-Descriptive studies of decadal changes in patch-scale plant community compositional stability are useful to indicate persistence of reference-quality habitat.

 Community stability can be characterized by low variability in species or functional diversity over time.

-Changes in community-dominant species, native plant species diversity, and species turnover are important because conservation of native species drives redundancy, and creates functional stability in plant communities.